siomarapantarotto/MediaPlayer/README.md

 ## Thanks and how to contribute
-Thanks for spending some time viewing ATM Consulting APP!
+Thanks for spending some time viewing Media Player APP!

 Contributions are more than welcome.